-- All gates must be escape proof, spring actioned and self closing.
-Gates are to be secured by padlocks and latched ensuring that said dog remains on its own approved premise.
+- All gates must be escape proof, spring actioned and self-closing.
+Gates are to be secured by padlocks and latched ensuring that the dog remains on its own approved premise.

 - The dog must have access to food, water and shelter at all times.

 - The enclosure size must have a run area of 8m² with a minimum dimension (width/length) of 2m.

 - The enclosure floor must be cement or wire mesh to ensure that the dog cannot escape by digging under the enclosure walls.